thatisuday/commando/README.md

    version                       version of the component (default: 1.0.0)

 Flags:
-   -d, --dir                     output directory of the component files -h, --help                    displays usage information of the application or a command (default: false) --timeout                     operation timeout in seconds (default: 60) -t, --type                    type of the component to create (default: simple_type)
+   -d, --dir                     output directory for the component files -h, --help                    displays usage information of the application or a command (default: false) --timeout                     operation timeout in seconds (default: 60) -t, --type                    type of the component to create (default: simple_type)